 Sea-bream Roll with Welsh Onion, Braised Yuba, Simmered Potato & Chicken

 Coconut Pudding with Passion Fruit Sauce

-Anytime between the first meal service and 90 minutes prior to landing you may choose:
+Anytime between the first meal service and 90 minutes prior to landing, we could choose:

 - Steamed rice topped with seafood in Japanese tea